guidohollander/anglo-helper/readme.md

 2. Clone the git repo.
 Execute `git clone https://github.com/guidohollander/anglo-helper` in the terminal.
 It will create a new folder `anglo-helper`.
 3. Navigate (change directory) into the anglo-helper folder and run `npm install -g`.
 It will automatically install dependencies for running Anglo helper and make it available 'globally' on your computer.
 It's now ready to be used.
 4. Navigate (change directory) to one of your **workspace** folders
 5. Run `anglo-helper`.
-Since it is the first run, a number of questions as asked which are stored in a profile (<workspace>/profile_1.json).
+Since it is the first run, a number of questions will be asked in order to create a profile in <workspace>/profile_1.json.

 ## Command line options (anglo-helper --version)